amonks/monument/components.md

 title: Components
 ---

 Monument combines three discrete components.
-Any of them could be implemented separately, but they all make up the Monument package.
+Any of them could be implemented separately, but together they make up a *Monument*.

 * Statue